fixing Navigation & increasing Revenue

 Better Visibility

-Consolidating service offerings in one place page increased visits.
+Consolidating service offerings in one place increased page visits.

 Design